PleaseStateTheNatureOfYourInquiry/MRSFreelanceScientist/docs/publications.rst

 .. _publication36:

 36.
 **Roos-Serote M.**, C.F.
 Wilson, R. MacDonald, S. Tellmann, Y.-J. Lee, I.V.
-Khatuntsev.
+Khatuntsev 2025.
 Context images for Venus Express radio occultation measurements: A search for a correlation between temperature structure and UV contrasts in the clouds of Venus.
-In preparation for submission to A&A
+In submitted to A&A
 (see `GitHub repository <https://github.com/PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook>`_ and corresponding `ReadTheDocs pages <https://venusresearchworkbook.readthedocs.io/en/latest/>`_).